Research Associates

 Dr. Leidy Cubillos-Pinilla

-She holds a bachelor’s degree in Psychology with a Minor in Biology from the University of Los Andes, Colombia.
-After completing her studies, she joined Mercados Zapatoca S.A, a leading chain of supermarkets in Colombia, and worked as the Head of Recruitment and Development HR.
-She completed her master’s degree of Neuro-Cognitive Psychology at Ludwig-Maximilians Universität, München.
+Leidy holds a diploma in Psychology with a Minor in Biology from the University of Los Andes, Colombia.
+Following her undergraduate studies, she gained valuable experience at Mercados Zapatoca S.A, a leading supermarket chain in Colombia, where she served as the Head of Recruitment and Development HR.
+She furthered her academic journey by completing a master's degree in Neuro-Cognitive Psychology at Ludwig-Maximilians Universität, München, and has contributed to several neuroscience laboratories.
+She successfully defended her PhD thesis within our department, further solidifying her dedication to advancing knowledge in her field.

 See here for more information.